openblockchains/awesome-diem/README.md

 > membership.
 These core mechanisms enable the creation of a unique governance mechanism that
 > builds on the stability and reputation of existing institutions in the early days but transitions to a
 > fully open system over time.

+**Are We Decentralized Yet?**

+- The Official Libra Roadmap White Paper from Members-Only (Permissioned) to Public (Permissionless) Blockchain, [PDF Download (~50k, 5 Pages)](https://github.com/openblockchains/blockchain-whitepapers/raw/master/libra-governance.pdf)

+> We believe that for the Libra network to achieve its full potential, it needs to be permissionless.
+> As a result, one of the association's directives will be to work with the community to research and implement
+> this transition, which will begin within five years of the public launch of the Libra Blockchain and ecosystem.

 ### Move Programming Language